saasi/saasi-experiment/README.md

    The data will be automatically collected and downloaded.
 Modify `fabfile.py` to change where to save the data.

    It is recommended to restart the VMs after each experiment, to ensure consistent results.

+   > During the experiments, you can visit `http://manager-01:3000` to view the monitoring dashboard, and `http://manager-01/` to see a visualisation of containers running on each VM.